24 Sussex Drive

-24 Sussex Drive, originally called Gorffwysfa and usually referred to simply as 24 Sussex, is the official residence of the prime minister of Canada, located in the New Edinburgh neighbourhood of Ottawa, Ontario.
-Built between 1866 and 1868 by Joseph Merrill Currier, it has been the official home of the prime minister of Canada since 1951.
+24 Sussex Drive, originally called Gorffwysfa and usually referred to simply as 24 Sussex, is the official residence of the prime minister of Canada, in the New Edinburgh neighbourhood of Ottawa, Ontario.
+Built between 1866 and 1868 by Joseph Merrill Currier, it has been the official home of the prime minister since 1951.
 It is one of two official residences made available to the prime minister, the Harrington Lake estate in nearby Gatineau Park being the other.
+24 Sussex has not been an actual residence since 2015.